SteinsGate255/sort-names/README.md

 #Features
 _________

--Sorts a list of names by last name and given names.
+- Sorts a list of names by last name and given names.
--Handles names with multiple given names.
+- Handles names with multiple given names.
--Supports names with given names of varying lengths.
+- Supports names with given names of varying lengths.
--Sorts names consistently regardless of the order in which they are provided.
+- Sorts names consistently regardless of the order in which they are provided.
--Handles duplicate names correctly.
+- Handles duplicate names correctly.
--Gracefully handles empty input and null names.
+- Gracefully handles empty input and null names.

 Usage